Kosciarz/rshell/README.md

     git clone https://github.com/Kosciarz/rshell.git
     ```

+## Usage

-2. Run the program with Cargo.
+1. Run the program with Cargo.

     ```shell
     cargo run
     ```

-3. Pass in whichever commands you like
+2. Pass in whichever commands you like.

     ```shell
     ls